mpv-player/mpv/DOCS/man/mpv.rst

     you must mount the ISO file as filesystem, and point ``--bluray-device`` to the mounted directory directly.

-``bdnav://[title][/device]``
-    Play a Blu-Ray disc, with navigation features enabled.
-This feature is permanently experimental.

 ``dvd://[title|[starttitle]-endtitle][/device]`` ``--dvd-device=PATH``
     Play a DVD.
-If you want dvdnav menus, use ``dvd://menu``.
+DVD menus are not supported.
 If no title is given, the longest title is auto-selected.

     ``dvdnav://`` is an old alias for ``dvd://`` and does exactly the same thing.